 This publication keeps landlords and Housing Choice Voucher Program participants up-to-date on program changes, answers commonly asked questions, advertises trainings conferences and much more.

 It's just good business to meet the needs of your community by providing good affordable housing to tenants, and there is also the guaranteed rent.
 You can bank on receiving your Housing Choice Voucher Program rent subsidy check on time each month.
-You will also benefit by joining the network of over 7,000 Housing Choice Voucher Program Landlords in Cuyahoga County who are successfully providing housing to nearly 14,000 families.
+You will also benefit by joining the network of over 7,000 Housing Choice Voucher Program Landlords in Cuyahoga County who are successfully providing housing to over 14,000 families.